Spam Texts After STOP? You May Be Owed $500 to $1,500 Per Text

 You may have a claim if:

-• You replied STOP or Unsubscribe and still received at least two marketing texts
+• You still received at least two promotional or marketing texts after opting out

-Prior consent does not matter.
+Prior consent does not matter once you opt out.
 Once you say STOP, the company must stop.

 What Counts as a Marketing Text?

-Marketing texts try to sell you something or promote services.
-Transactional texts are informational and usually allowed.
+Marketing texts try to sell you something, push a deal, or get you to book a service.
+Transactional texts are typically informational and often allowed.

 Marketing examples: